 Learn how to make a simple baby blanket with mitered corners.
 Great to have a few on hand for surprise presents.
+This quick baby quilt uses only two pieces of fabric and one is a yard and the other is just under a yard.

 Sometimes there isn’t much time for sewing up a baby blanket.
 We are told and the next thing we know it’s time to go to the party or present our gift!
-To help you with this problem that frequently shows up in my life, here is a quick baby blanket tutorial….but it’s kind of a little fancy with mitered corners.

 It’s a bit tricky, but once you get it you will love it!
 It’s perfect for making a few and having them on hand for emergency presents.